puncsky/system-design-and-architecture/en/2018-07-24-replica-and-consistency.md

 comments: true
 categories: system design
 language: en
-abstract: "Any networked system has three desirable properties: consistency, availability and partition tolerance.
+description: "Any networked system has three desirable properties: consistency, availability and partition tolerance.
 Systems can have only two of those three.
 For example, RDBMS prefers consistency and partition tolerance and becomes an ACID system."
 references:
     - https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed
 ---